 Significance One of the greatest challenges in projecting future shifts in the global climate is understanding how soil respiration rates will change with warming.
 Multiple experimental warming studies have explored this response, but no consensus has been reached.
 Based on a global synthesis of 27 experimental warming studies spanning nine biomes, we find that although warming increases soil respiration rates, there is limited evidence for a shifting respiration response with experimental warming.
 We also note a universal decline in the temperature sensitivity of respiration at soil temperatures >25 °C. Together, our data indicate that future respiration rates are likely to follow the current temperature response function, but higher latitudes will be more responsive to warmer temperatures.

-Knowledge graph centered on Temperature response of soil respiration largely u with 20 nodes and 65 connections.
-Top connected: Multiple models and experiments underscore large u, J. Harte, thermal performance, woody stems, browse.
+Knowledge graph centered on Temperature response of soil respiration largely u with 15 nodes and 34 connections.
+Top connected: Multiple models and experiments underscore large u, John Harte, Pinus ponderosa, Ponderosa pine, Soil Respiration Response to Rainfall Modulated by.

 Items connected by shared entities, co-authorship, citations, or semantic similarity.